-Pre-operative, post-operative and discharge advice

-For further information about what to expect when you come into hospital, what your recovery will involve and for discharge advice, please refer to leaflet GHPI0815 'Enhanced recovery programme for colorectal surgery'.

-Results (if your operation has been performed to remove a cancer)

-During your operation, the bowel and surrounding tissue that is removed will be sent to the histology laboratory for analysis.

-The analysis process is very detailed and it takes about 7 to 10 days for the histology results to return.
+Pre-operative, post-operative and discharge advice For further information about what to expect when you come into hospital, what your recovery will involve and for discharge advice, please refer to leaflet GHPI0815 'Enhanced recovery programme for colorectal surgery'.
+You should have be given a copy of this leaflet by your colorectal nurse specialist before your surgery.
+Results (if your operation has been performed to remove a cancer) During your operation, the bowel and surrounding tissue that is removed will be sent to the histology laboratory for analysis (examination).
+The analysis process is very detailed and it will take about 7 to 10 days for the results to return.
 These results will then be discussed at a colorectal cancer specialist multidisciplinary team meeting.
 At this meeting, a consultant histopathologist will discuss the stage of your tumour in detail.

-The stage is a term used to describe the extent of the cancer in the body.
-A joint decision between all of the specialists will then be made about whether or not further treatment should be recommended for you, such as chemotherapy or radiotherapy.
+The 'stage' is a term used to describe the extent of the cancer in the body.
+A joint decision between the specialists will then be made about whether or not further treatment should be recommended for you, such as chemotherapy or radiotherapy.
 The multidisciplinary team will include:

 - Colorectal consultant surgeons

 - Clinical consultant oncologists

 - Consultant radiologists

 - Consultant pathologists

-- Colorectal clinical nurse specialists
+- Colorectal clinical nurse specialist's

-- Other specialists such as stoma nurses, the palliative care team, and consultant gastroenterologists
+- Other specialists such as stoma nurses, the palliative care team, consultant gastroenterologists

-Depending on your wishes, you can either be informed about your histology results by a telephone call from your specialist nurse or at an outpatient appointment with your consultant or specialist nurse.
+Depending on your wishes, you can either be informed about your results by a telephone call from your specialist nurse or at an outpatient appointment with your consultant or specialist nurse.